New Climate Change Minor Prepares Students for Solving One of the World’s Most Pressing Problems

 “Climate change is an urgent global crisis,” says Velinsky.
 “We must come together to work collectively to address it, and this new program will help give students the tools they need to be able to do so.”

-Learn more about the Climate Change Minor in the Course Catalog Supplement.
+Learn more about the Climate Change Minor.